webplatform/docs/css/properties/flow-into/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=<ident>
-|Description=identifier; specifies a named flow into which to place element's content.
+|Description=Identifier that specifies a named flow into which to place element's content.
 }}{{CSS Property Value
 |Data Type=none
 |Description=The element's content remains unchanged, and is not diverted to a flow unless an ancestor element specifies it.